Naivas Limited: April 2020

-In February 2020, the Competition Authority of Kenya (CAK) approved the acquisition of 30 percent of Naivas shareholding by the French equity firm Amethis Finance at an undisclosed sum.
-In April 2020, Business Daily Africa reported that the International Finance Corporation had acquired a minority stake in the company for US$15 million (KSh1.5 billion).
-As of that date the new shareholding in Naivas Limited, is as illustrated in the table below:
+In February 2020, the Competition Authority of Kenya (CAK) approved the acquisition of 30 percent of Naivas shareholding by the French equity firm Amethis Finance for an undisclosed sum.
+In April 2020, Business Daily Africa reported that the International Finance Corporation had acquired a minority stake in the company for US$15 million (approx. KSh2.1 billion).
+As of that date the new shareholding in Naivas Limited is as illustrated in the table below:

 June 2022

-In June 2022, a consortium led by Mauritian investment conglomerate IBL Group, bought out the IFC-led consortium at an undisclosed price.
+In June 2022, a consortium led by Mauritian investment conglomerate IBL Group bought out the IFC-led consortium at an undisclosed price.
 When that deal closes, the shareholding in Naivas Limited will look as depicted in the table below.

 Branches

-As of December 2017, the supermarket chain maintained forty-three branches across Kenya with the Nairobi south c branch being the latest.
+As of December 2017, the supermarket chain maintained 43 branches across Kenya, with the Nairobi south c branch being the latest.
 By February 2018, that number had risen to 45, with the latest addition being the Capital Centre Mall Branch, along Mombasa Road in Nairobi.
-In February 2020, the supermarket chain is expected to open its 64th store as the anchor tenant in the mega city mall, in Kisumu.
+In February 2020, the chain opened its 64th store as the anchor tenant in the mega city mall, in Kisumu.
 By June 2022, the retail chain had grown to 84 outlets in Kenya.